Sorry, you need to enable JavaScript to visit this website.

 Personal data may be communicated:

-• To official, state and supra-state bodies.
+• To official, state and supranational bodies.

 6.2 Transfers of personal data abroad